smwesten-usgs/swb2_munge/README.md

 The `swbstats2` code is aimed at quickly summarizing and extracting values from `swb2` netCDF output files.
 Basic `swbstats2` operations are discussed [here](swbstats/basic_swbstats2_operation.md).

+## Python

+Python with the package 'xarray' and 'xarray-spatial' can be used to quickly summarize swb output over various time and spatial scales. 'xarray' allows for straightforward calculation of statistics over one or more dimensions. 'xarray-spatial' adds the ability to perform zonal statistics on the netCDF output.
+A short example is given [here](jupyter/basic_munging_with_xarray.ipynb).